 Ka Zenzile was born in Lady Frere, Eastern Cape, in 1986.
-He has a BA Fine Art from Michaelis School of Fine Art, University of Cape Town, in 2014, where he is currently completing his MA Fine Art.
+He has a BA Fine Art from Michaelis School of Fine Art, University of Cape Town, in 2014, where he is completing a MA Fine Art.
 He won the Tollman Award for Visual Art in 2014 and the Michaelis Prize in 2013.

 In 2014 Ka Zenzile completed a residency at Nafasi Art Space, Dar es Salaam, Tanzania; he was awarded a residency in Norway in 2008 as part of the Abazobi project, organised by the Arkivet Foundation and the Robben Island Museum.
 Ka Zenzile has been a regular participant in academic conferences including Between the Lines, Michaelis School of Fine Art and Hochschule für Bildende Künste Braunschweig (2013); The Exuberant Project, Gordon Institute for Performing and Creative Arts, University of Cape Town (2012) and Thinking Africa + Diaspora Differently at the Centre for African Studies, University of Cape Town (2011).
 Many of these projects have been accompanied by his performances.